-Lovewell Blake Financial Planning Limited offers independent financial planning advice to both individuals and business owners in Norfolk, Suffolk and Cambridgeshire.
+Lovewell Blake Financial Planning Limited offers independent financial planning advice to both individuals and business owners in Norfolk and Suffolk.

-We have grown into one of the largest teams of independent financial advisers in East Anglia, and currently look after over £400million of our clients’ investments and pension funds.
+We have grown into one of the largest teams of independent financial advisers in East Anglia, and currently look after over half a billion of our clients’ investments and pension funds.

 Working closely with our accountancy colleagues means that we are able to offer you integrated financial and tax planning solutions.